-Tier

-Definition

-- 1 Members who were enrolled prior to July 1, 2007. - 2 Members who were eligible to enroll on or after July 1, 2007 and prior to November 2, 2008 - 3 Members who were eligible on or after November 2, 2008 and prior to May 22, 2010 - 4 Members who were eligible to enroll on or after May 22, 2010 and prior to June 28, 2011 - 5 Members who were eligible to enroll on or after June 28, 2011
+Tier Definition 1 Members who were enrolled prior to July 1, 2007.
+2 Members who were eligible to enroll on or after July 1, 2007 and prior to November 2, 2008 3 Members who were eligible on or after November 2, 2008 and prior to May 22, 2010 4 Members who were eligible to enroll on or after May 22, 2010 and prior to June 28, 2011 5 Members who were eligible to enroll on or after June 28, 2011

 A service retirement benefit of 1/55th of final average salary for each year of service credit is available to tier 1 and 2 members upon reaching age 60 and to tier 3 members upon reaching age 62.
 Service retirement benefits of 1/60th of final average salary for each year of service credit is available to tier 4 members upon reaching age 62 and tier 5 members upon reaching age 65.
 Early retirement benefits are available to tier 1 and 2 members before reaching age 60, tiers 3 and 4 with 25 years or more years of service credit before age 62 and tier 5 members with 30 or more years of service credit before age 65.
 Benefits are reduced by a fraction of a percent for each month that a member retires prior to the age at which a member can receive full early retirement benefits in accordance with their respective tier.
 Tier 1 members can receive an unreduced benefit from age 55 to age 60 if they have at least 25 years of service.
-Deferred retirement age for the respective tier.
+Deferred retirement is available to members who have at least 10 years of service credit and have not reached the service retirement age for the respective tier.